How to generate random numbers in PHP?

 Using range for the random number

-Go to the demo page and refresh the page to see what random number is displayed.
+Copy/Paste the above code to your editor and refresh the page to see what random number is displayed.
 This should be between 50 to 500 and change on every refresh.

 A more usable example of rand function